arj03/ssb-browser-demo/README.md

 # Running locally

-For testing this in Chrome locally, Chrome must be started with with: --allow-file-access-from-files
+For testing this locally, one needs to run a local http server like `npm i -g http-server`.

 # Server